IBM/maximo-labs/MkDocs/hpu_8.6/demo-health-predict.md

 ![img](/img/hpu_8.6/Identify8.1.png)

-There are a number of work queues included with Health and Predict.
+There are a number of work queues included with Health and Predict.<br>
-•	There are work queues specific to Predict, like assets with a High Probability of Failure.
+•	There are work queues specific to Predict, like assets with a High Probability of Failure.<br>
-•	There's also a work queue for identifying assets in poor health.
+•	There's also a work queue for identifying assets in poor health.<br>
-•	 And there are work queues that show assets with missing data.
+•	 And there are work queues that show assets with missing data.<br>

 <b>Value:</b> The missing data work queues are extremely useful to a RE as they can help identify gaps in data necessary to create health scores or predictive failure models.<br>

 `Action:` Select "Failing Before PM” work queue

 We'll select the Failing Before PM work queue to see all of the assets with scores in that work queue.
-As a RE at a Utilities plant, it is critical for me to avoid failures.
+As a RE at a Utilities plant, it is critical for me to avoid failures.<br>
-•	In this work queue, we can see that there are several pumps and Substation  Transformers that have a predicted failure before their next planned maintenance date.
+•	In this work queue, we can see that there are several pumps and Substation  Transformers that have a predicted failure before their next planned maintenance date.<br>
-•	2 of the transformers are in our container that we viewed earlier.
+•	2 of the transformers are in our container that we viewed earlier.<br>
 •	We’ll select “ST_1400518” in the queue as we start to manage our workload for the day, investigating and addressing all of the assets in the queue.<br>

 `Action:` Select “ST_1400518” which opens the asset detail page [DETAILS ON THIS PAGE WILL VARY AS THIS IS A LIVE DEMO SYSTEM]

 ![img](/img/hpu_8.6/Identify8.2.png)

-### Investigate Further into Asset Details
+## Investigate Further into Asset Details

 On the top of the asset detail page we see the resulting scores from the predefined notebook for this Substation Transformer.
 These are health, criticality, risk, end of life and effective age score.
 Note that effective age is a calculation using the actual age and the health score.
 An asset in poor health will have an effective age greater than its actual age.